kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

 ## Reflection

-I spent yesterday taking a break from people, and reading up on the BlackJack and the IBM 704.
+I spent yesterday taking a break from people, and reading up on BlackJack and the IBM 704.

 - The [IBM 704](https://www-03.ibm.com/ibm/history/exhibits/mainframe/mainframe_PP704.html) is a fascinating computer.
   It is know as the "first large-scale, commercially reliable computer to